 Evaluation methodology of drive topologies of electric mobile machinesCopyright: © ifas

-In the research project "Evaluation methodology for drive topologies of electric mobile machines", a methodology is being developed and implemented that can be used to automatically carry out system syntheses of electric mobile machines.
+In the research project "Evaluation methodology for drive topologies of electric mobile machines", a methodology was developed and implemented that can be used to automatically carry out system syntheses of electric mobile machines.
 In this way, the systems are optimized in terms of efficiency, emission balances and costs.

 Optimized system designs for mobile machines

 |Early estimation of economic efficiency, emission balances and energy consumption||Creation of a database|